stuvusIT/ansible_dns_facts/README.md

 Reverse records are automatically generated from `ansible_host` addresses and [network_management](https://github.com/stuvusIT/network_management) compatible IPs and bridges.
 The reverse zones must exist with proper SOA and NS records.

+### Internal records

+Records are automatically generated from the hostvars.
+We call them internal records.
+They are usually used in a subdomain where the search domain of your hosts point to.
+This gives convenience, because you can use unqualified hostnames in your internal network (hence the name).

 ## Requirements

 None